Arellano1995/distributed_computing/unidad_2/README.md

 Async IO entails long waiting periods in which the functions would be locked and allows other functions to be executed during that downtime.

 ### Async IO Is Not Easy
+Be warned, the truth is that building durable multithreaded code can be hard and error-prone, async programming can be difficult too.
+But that’s not to say that async IO in Python is easy.